Chances Of Giving Birth By Week | Timely Birth Facts

 What are the chances of giving birth by week during early pregnancy?

 In the early weeks of pregnancy, especially before 37 weeks, the chances of spontaneous labor are quite low.
-Preterm births before 37 weeks are relatively rare but carry higher risks for the baby, including potential complications related to immature organs.
+Preterm births before 37 weeks are less common than term births but carry higher risks for the baby, including potential complications related to immature organs.

 How do chances of giving birth change from week 37 to week 42?